ZupIT/beagle-docs/content/en/api/actions/navigate/route/remote.md

       <td style="text-align:left">httpAdditionalData</td>
       <td style="text-align:left">HttpAdditionalData</td>
       <td style="text-align:center"></td>
-      <td style="text-align:left">Can be used on navigate actions to pass additional http data on requests triggered by Beagle.</td>
+      <td style="text-align:left">Can be used on navigation actions to pass additional http data for the requests made to the backend.</td>
     </tr>
   </tbody>
 </table>